For course descriptions not found in the UC San Diego General Catalog, 2014–15, please contact the department for more information.

 This course explores collective mobilizations for resources, recognition, and power by members of aggrieved racialized groups, past and present.
 Emphasis will be placed on the conditions that generate collective movements, the strategies and ideologies that these movements have developed, and on the prospect for collective mobilization for change within aggrieved communities in the present and future.

-110. Cultural Worldviews of Native Americans (4)
+110. Cultural Worldviews of Indigenous America (4)

 111. Native American Literature (4)